Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations

 In practice, it may be difficult to choose the ``best'' probability function.
 In this work, we adopt the following thumb rule for the minimum sample size.
-We compute $\widehat{I}_N$ and $\hat{e}_N$ for $N=10^n$, starting with $n=1$.
-We increase $n$ until $\widehat{I}_N$ belongs to a reasonable interval.
-For example, if $I$ is the Kac-Rice integral of a polynomial system that \emph{we know} has between $1$ and $3$ solutions in $A$, then we expect $\widehat{I}_N\in [1,3]$.
+We compute $\widehat{I}_N$ and $\hat{e}_N$ for $N=10^d$, starting with $d=1$.
+We increase $d$ until $\widehat{I}_N$ belongs to a reasonable interval.
+For example, if $I$ is the Kac-Rice integral of a polynomial system that \emph{we know} has between $1$ and $3$ solutions in $A$, then we should have $\widehat{I}_N\in [1,3]$.
 After this initial check on minimum sample size, we consider the termination condition \eqref{eq:stop_criterion}.

 \paragraph{\bf Antithetic Monte Carlo. } When the probability density function is symmetric, then one might use antithetic Monte Carlo \cite[\S 8.2]{MonteCarloBook}.
-Specifically, for our setting, consider $n$ independent uniform or (truncated) normal distributions on intervals $[a_i,b_i]$, such that the means of the truncated normal distributions are the centers of the respective intervals.
-Let $c=(\tfrac{a_1+b_1}{2},\cdots,\tfrac{a_n+b_n}{2})$ be the center of the product of intervals and $\rho$ the probability density function.
+Specifically, for our setting, consider $u$ independent uniform or truncated normal distributions on intervals $[a_i,b_i]$, such that their mean are the centers of the respective intervals.
+Let $c=(\tfrac{a_1+b_1}{2},\cdots,\tfrac{a_{u}+b_{u}}{2})$ be the center of the product of intervals and $\rho$ the probability density function.
 Then $\rho(x)=\rho(2c-x)$.

 Antithetic Monte Carlo consists in sampling $\frac{N}{2}$ points (for $N$ even) and evaluating the function of interest in each sampled point and its reflection.
 If computing the reflection of a point is faster than sampling a point, then antithetic Monte Carlo is faster than simple Monte Carlo.
 Besides, the standard error of antithetic Monte Carlo is between $0$ and $\sqrt{2}\hat{e}$, if $\hat{e}$ is the standard error of simple Monte Carlo \cite[\S 8.2]{MonteCarloBook}.